QuietOn 3 lifestyle

 Operation

 Since these earbuds are so focused on doing one specific task, there isn’t much to talk about in terms of how they work.
-Take them out of the case, and the noise cancelation is turned on.
-Put them back in, and they start charging.
 There’s no Bluetooth to pair, settings to tweak, or volume to fiddle around with, just stick them in your ears and go (to sleep.)

-As mentioned earlier, the other tweak that now comes with the case is being able to see the earbuds’ remaining charge.
-Open the lid, and you’ll be able to see at a glance how much juice is left, both in each earbud and the case itself.
+Open the lid of the charging case, and you’ll be able to see at a glance how much juice is left, both in each earbud and the case itself.
 I’d prefer that the lights were a little dimmer, mind you, and that they didn’t stay on as long: thirty seconds of white light feels like an eternity after you decide to grab an earbud in a darkened bedroom.

 The good news, though, is that the earbud charge lasts a very long time.
 I used a single bud each night (more on that below) for two weeks, and put it back in the case each morning.
 At the end of that time, the case still had around one-third battery remaining, and the earbuds were on full capacity.

-You can obviously halve that time if you’re using both buds, but even so, you should expect to go 7-10 nights before needing to track down a charger.
+You can obviously halve that time if you’re using both buds, but even so, you should expect to go a week or more before needing to track down a charger.

 Comfort